chongminggao/CIRS-codes/reproduce_results_of_our_paper/README.md

-## A guide to produce the main results of the paper.
+## A guide to reproduce the main results of the paper.

 There are three steps to reproduce the results.
 1. Run the scripts to run the experiments to produce the log files.